About the Project

 Where does the name QMW come from?

 In the early days of Secret Facebook Groups, a small group of queer Mormon women got together to discuss their experience and they named the group QMW for "Queer Mormon Women."
 The group grew to include nonbinary people, intersex people, trans people, asexual people, and others, and the the name in the group description was changed to "Queer Mormon Warriors" because all of us have to fight to be heard.
+Our current editors think we should change it to "Queer Mormon Witches," because we tend to be delightfully spooky, but since the Facebook group isn't really active anymore, we will settle for "QMW" and let you call it what you want in your head.

 Who is this site for?